 These areas generally ‘self-select’ for experienced, friendly owners and well-socialised, well trained dogs.
 It’s a great opportunity to introduce a young dog to off leash situations in a safe and supportive environment.
 If you or your dog find dog parks a bit too intense, we can highly recommend visiting these instead.

 But there are some rules of course.
 ACT regulations allow dogs off leash on ovals only when sports aren’t in progress.
 Some parks are ‘nature parks’ where dogs must be on leash.

-It’s also important to be respectful of other users and follow some basic etiquette, e.g. don’t let your dog chase children, steal soccer balls, or otherwise interfere with other people’s enjoyment!
+It's also important to be respectful of other users and follow some basic etiquette in these shared pubic spaces, e.g. don’t let your dog chase children, steal soccer balls, or otherwise interfere with other people’s enjoyment!